harper-he/Python/Intro to Data Science/Text Clustering/README.md

-Problem 3 - Text Clustering
+Text Clustering <br>
-Download the finne foods dataset from: http://snap.stanford.edu/data/web-FineFoods.html Perform the following:
+Download the fine foods dataset from: http://snap.stanford.edu/data/web-FineFoods.html Perform the following:
 * Identify all the unique words that appear in the \review/text" eld of the reviews.
 Denote the set of such words as L.